Muzammal-Naseer/starter-academic/content/publication/RS_FSL/index.md

 ---
-title: "Local Gradients Smoothing: Defense Against Localized Adversarial Attacks"
+title: "Rich Semantics Improve Few-shot Learning"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
- - admin
+ - Mohamed Afham
  - Salman Khan
+ - Haris Khan
+ - Admin
- - Fatih Porikli
+ - Fahad Khan

 # Author notes (optional)
 # author_notes: